nickyhajal/world-domination-summit/_content/portland-experience.md

 Portland is often referred to as “Beer City USA” because it has more breweries within its city limits than anywhere else in the country.
 We’ve partnered with a few of the best breweries in town to give you a little taste of what the city has to offer.

-Along with that there will be wine tastings from three urban wineries, hard cider from one of the most successful cideries in Oregon, as well as local coffee and tea to be sampled as well.
+Along with that, there will be wine tastings from three urban wineries, hard cider from one of the most successful cideries in Oregon, as well as local coffee and tea to be sampled as well.

 Each business takes pride in what they do, so along with samples they’ll be on hand to talk about the specifics of each drink and the story behind it.